ggeerraarrdd/portfoliofy/README.md

 > [!NOTE]
 > ALL CONTENTS IN THIS REPO ARE FOR EDUCATIONAL PURPOSES ONLY.

-Once a web project is done, it's time to document your hard work and show it off. _Portfoliofy_ makes this process easier by doing all the screenshots for you and assembling them together into configurable, portfolio-ready files through a RESTful API interface.
+Once a web project is done, it's time to document your hard work and show it off. _Portfoliofy_ makes that process easier by doing all the screenshots for you and assembling them together into configurable, portfolio-ready files through a RESTful API interface.

 ![Portfoliofy](/docs/portfoliofy1.png)